jpsm83/health/documentation/n8n/rewriteArticle.md

 - Use different examples, analogies, and explanations where possible
 - Ensure the rewritten content is unique but conveys the same information
 - **PRESERVE EXACT PRODUCT NAMES** - Do not change names of products, brands, merchandise, or purchasable items so users can find them for purchase
+- **CRITICAL BRAND REPLACEMENT: Replace ALL mentions of the original source brand/website with "Women's Spot"**
+  - If the article mentions "Women's Health", "Healthline", "WebMD", "Mayo Clinic", or any other source publication, replace it with "Women's Spot"
+  - If the article says "according to Women's Health" → change to "according to Women's Spot"
+  - If the article references "our research" or "our studies" from the original source → change to "Women's Spot research" or "Women's Spot studies"
+  - Any brand name, publication name, or website name that appears in the article content must be replaced with "Women's Spot"
+  - This is CRITICAL for branding consistency - the rewritten article must appear as if it originated from Women's Spot

 **LENGTH REQUIREMENTS - ABSOLUTELY CRITICAL:**
 - **MANDATORY: The rewritten article must be longer than the original**